Graph Neural Architecture Search with GPT-4: Experiments

 \section{Experiments}

-In this section, we conduct experiments to validate the performance of GPT4GNAS.
+In this section, we conduct experiments to validate the performance of GNAS-LLM.
 First, we evaluate the results on a search space with different candidate connections.
 Second, we test the performance with respect to different GNAS prompts by changing the candidate operations.
-Third, we compare GPT4GNAS with existing GNAS methods.
-Due to space limit, more experimental results are presented in the \textit{Appendix}, including more testing results in the search space designed by AutoGEL\cite{wang2021autogel}, as well as several variants of the GNAS prompts.
+Third, we compare GNAS-LLM with existing GNAS methods.
+Furthermore, we conduct case studies to show the utility of our approach under complicated scenarios, including comparisons with differentiable NAS within the AutoGEL search space, node classification on homogeneous graphs, and link prediction on heterogeneous graphs.
+We also evaluate GNAS-LLM across various LLM configurations and use the search space of Pasca on large graphs.